i-dot-ai/lex/src/lex/README.md

 - **Caselaw**: Court judgments and decisions
 - **Caselaw Sections**: Individual sections of caselaw documents

-Each model is uploaded to its own Elasticsearch index.
+Each model is uploaded to its own Qdrant collection.

 ## Getting Started